 If you have a policy that provides more than one kind of payment, you can include the premiums for the medical care part of the policy if the charge for the medical part is reasonable.
-The cost of the medical portion must be separately stated in the insurance contract or given to you in a separate statement.
+The cost of the medical part must be separately stated in the insurance contract or given to you in a separate statement.

-Cafeteria plans.
-Do not include in your medical and dental expenses (line 1 of Schedule A) insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Forms W-2.
-Also, do not include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Forms W-2.
+Employer-sponsored health insurance plan.
+Do not include in your medical and dental expenses on Schedule A (Form 1040) any insurance premiums paid by an employer-sponsored health insurance plan unless the premiums are included in box 1 of your Form W-2.
+Also, do not include on Schedule A (Form 1040) any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form W-2.